NoulliCHEN/PIDAO/README.md

 If you use the codes in your research work, please cite the following paper:

 	@article{chen2024accelerated,
-  	  title={Accelerated optimization in deep learning with a proportion-integral-derivative controller}, author={Chen, Song and Liu, Jiaxu and Wang, Pengkai and Cai, Shengze and Xu, Chao and Chu, Jian}, year={2024}
+  	  title={Accelerated optimization in deep learning with a proportional-integral-derivative controller}, author={Chen, Song and Liu, Jiaxu and Wang, Pengkai and Cai, Shengze and Xu, Chao and Chu, Jian}, year={2024}
 	}